siddarthanath/Data-Science-Theory/README.md

 I recommend completing the following course which provides a thorough overview of these sections (and you can also get a free certificate!): https://jovian.ai/learn/data-analysis-with-python-zero-to-pandas

 ## <ins>Machine Learning/Deep Learning</ins>
-1. Regression (Linear & Non Linear)
+1. Linear Regression
+2. Non-Linear Regression
 3. *k*-Nearest Neighbours
 4. Naive Bayes Classifier
 5. Decision Trees and Random Forests